 Leaving a job that supports a family and offers personal satisfaction is never easy.
 When that departure is the result of a workplace injury or illness, it may seem especially difficult.
 Often, on-the-job injuries leave an employee unable to return to work in the same capacity as before the injury.
 But permanent partial disability can help him maintain employment while keeping a paycheck whole.
+If you were recently injured in an on-the-job accident, here's what you need to know about workers' compensation claims in Delaware.
+You can contact the experienced Wilmington, DE Workers' Compensation Attorneys at Morris James Personal Injury Group by filling out a contact form.

 What Is a Permanent Partial Disability?